Marcus A. McCorison: Education and career

 McCorison was born in Lancaster, Wisconsin, to Joseph Lyle McCorison Jr., and Ruth Mink McCorison.

 He served with the United States Naval Reserve during World War II.
 He graduated from Ripon College in 1950 and earned master's degrees from the University of Vermont (1951) and Columbia University, School of Library Service (1954).
 His graduate study was interrupted by U.S. Army service as a first lieutenant in the Korean War in 1951–52.

 His first professional position was at the Kellogg Hubbard Library in Montpelier, Vermont.
 In 1955 he became the chief of rare books at Dartmouth College.

 McCorison was appointed librarian at the American Antiquarian Society in 1960.

 He was sometimes referred to as the “Grand Acquisitor,” as he expanded the Society's holdings by 115,000 items and provided access to the Society's collection with a machine-readable catalogue system.
 He established a fellowship program for visiting scholars.
 He grew the AAS endowment.

 The Wall Street Journal characterized him as tracking down rare books like a hungry wolf.
 He retired in 1992 and was named president emeritus.

-He was a trustee of The Fruitlands Museum in Harvard, Massachusetts, the Old Sturbridge Village and Historic Deerfield.

-He was president of the Bibliographical Society of America, on the Board of Governors of the Research Libraries Group, founder of the Independent Research Libraries Association, trustee of the Vermont Historical Society, and councilor of The Grolier Club.

-McCorison's consultancies included the National Endowment for the Humanities, Folger Shakespeare Library, Independent Research Libraries Association, Library of Congress, and the Newberry Library.

-He was a member of the Club of Odd Volumes, the Society of Printers, the Colonial Society of Massachusetts, the Massachusetts Historical Society, Worcester Club, Worcester Fire Society, St. Wulstan Society, and United Congregational Church in Worcester, Massachusetts.

-McCorison was also an honorary member of the New York Historical Society, Ephemera Society of America, Zamorano Club of Los Angeles, the Century Association, and the Roxburghe Club of San Francisco.

-Awards
+Awards and honors

 McCorison was recognized with the Samuel Pepys Medal by the Ephemera Society (London) and with the Maurice Rickard Award by the Ephemera Society of America.
 He received the American Printing History Association.

 He was elected to honorary membership in the Century Association, New-York Historical Society, Vermont Historical Society, and Zamarano Club.

 He received the distinguished alumnus award from both Ripon College and Columbia University's School of Library Service, and honorary degrees from Assumption College, Clark University, the College of the Holy Cross, and University of Vermont.